dolthub/docs/packages/doltgres/content/concepts/sql/schema.md

 ## Interaction with Doltgres Version Control

 Doltgres versions your schema and data.
 So, if you want to see the difference between the schema of two different versions, Doltgres provides this using `diff` functionality.
-See individual SQL concepts for how Doltgres handles each individual schema element with regards to versioning.
+See individual SQLconcepts for how Doltgres handles each individual schema element with regards to versioning.